Distributions defined by q-supernomials, fusion products, and Demazure modules: Abstract

 \section{Abstract}

-We prove asymptotic normality of the distributions defined by the central string functions and the basic specialization of fusion modules of the current algebra of $\mathfrak{sl}_2$.
+We prove asymptotic normality of the distributions defined by $q$-supernomials, which implies asymptotic normality of the distributions given by the central string functions and the basic specialization of fusion modules of the current algebra of $\mathfrak{sl}_2$.
 The limit is taken over linearly scaled fusion powers of a fixed collection of irreducible representations.
-This includes as special instances all Demazure modules of the associated affine Kac-Moody algebra.
-Our results are derived from the interpretation of fermionic expressions for the characters of fusion products as mixtures of probability generating functions.
-In particular, they describe the position of dominating weights and are accompanied by conjectured local central limit theorems giving the first hint towards the asymptotic growth of dominating weight multiplicities in fusion modules found in the literature.
+This includes as special instances all Demazure modules of the affine Kac-Moody algebra associated to $\mathfrak{sl}_2$.
 Along with an available complementary result on the asymptotic normality of the basic specialization of graded tensors of the type $A$ standard representation, our result is a central limit theorem for a serious class of graded tensors.
 It therefore serves as an indication towards universal behavior: The central string functions and the basic specialization of fusion and, in particular, Demazure modules behave asymptotically normal, as the number of fusions scale linearly in an asymptotic parameter, $N$ say.
-We remark on the geometric interpretation in terms of rational points of unipotent partial flag manifolds over finite fields at the end.